kierblk/code-notes/JavaScript/02 - Manipulating the DOM/05-JS-Fundamentals-Variables.md

 ## Learning Goals

   ### 1. Define a variable

+  "Saving" to a variable allows us to _save_ a result so we can use it again later.

+  Storing calculations to _temporary_ storage places is the heart of making efficient programs.

+  A variable is a container in which we can store values for later retreival.

   ### 2. Name variables in JavaScript

   ### 3. Initialize variables in JavaScript
   ### 4. Identify when to use const, let, and var for declaring variables